 An IP address is written as four numbers separated by periods.
 Typical home networks use IP addresses that start with 192.168.
 Often the router will have an IP address such as 192.168.1.1 or 192.168.2.1.

 If your Internet Service Provider (ISP) installed your router, they know both its IP address and the userid/password for it.
 In my experience, the ISP never tells the customer any of this information up front.
-I have never had to call an ISP for this, so I don't know how forthcoming they are.

 With a self-installed router, you can get the IP address (assuming it wasn't changed at installation) from the manufacturer's documentation.
 Sometimes it is on a label on the bottom of the router.

 Once a network has been set up, each computing device on the network knows the IP address of the router and will spill the beans if you know the secret handshake.
 Terminology can get in the way however.

 Apple devices refer to the router as "Router".
 Windows refers to it as the "Default Gateway", a term borrowed from TCP/IP.
 Chrome OS refers to the router as "Gateway".
 Android won't tell you the IP address of your router, forcing you to install an app.

 Windows users can start a command prompt and type in "ipconfig" to see the Default Gateway.
 The output will look like this on Windows 7:

 Connection-specific DNS Suffix . :